Once you have successfully set up your database connection, you can begin to create segments using your Relational Data.

 - Custom drop-down - Creates a single-choice list.
 The name will appear in the segment (i.e. what marketer sees) and the list item values are what you use in the SQL query.
 You can choose different types of option for the drop-down; as well as text and numeric input you can also define the filter operators here.

-Contact field in Emarsys and Field in query (7) - Here you map a pair of field that will identify your contacts in both databases.
+Contact reference field and Reference field - Here you map a pair of field that will identify your contacts in both databases.
 Typically this is the email address, but it can be anything you want as long as it is a unique identifier in all the databases.

-- Contact field in Emarsys - The unique identifier key in your Emarsys contact database (you can choose it from a drop-down menu).
+- Contact reference field - The unique identifier key in your Emarsys contact database (you can choose it from a drop-down menu).

-Reference field - The same unique identifier key in your own database, which you are using to create relational segments and segment templates.
-This can be an alias (e.g. it’s
+- Reference field - The same unique identifier key in your own database, which you are using to create relational segments and segment templates.
+You can use an alias too (e.g.

 SELECT customer_id as id, then have